One-Shot Feed-Forward 360$^{\circ}$ Animatable Avatar via Inpainted UV-Space Gaussian Modeling: Related Work

-\textbf{Generalizable 3D Animatable Head Avatar Reconstruction.} To improve the generalizability, 3D head reconstruction from a single image in a single forward pass has gained increasing attention.
+\textbf{Feed-Forward 3D Animatable Head Avatar Reconstruction.} To improve the generalizability, one-shot feed-forward 3D head reconstruction has gained increasing attention.
 ROME~\cite{khakhulin2022realistic} extends 3DMM~\cite{li2017learning} meshes to model non-facial parts.
 With the excellent rendering quality of NeRF~\cite{mildenhall2020nerf}, some methods~\cite{li2023generalizable, tran2024voodoo, ye2024realdportrait, deng2024portrait4d, deng2024portrait4d_eccv, li2023one} incorporate motion features into efficient tri-planes~\cite{chan2022efficient} for high-fidelity head avatar creation.
 However, their rendering speed generally remains slow.
 In recent years, 3DGS~\cite{kerbl20233d} is widely leveraged for its extraordinary rendering quality and efficiency.
-GAGAvatar~\cite{chu2024generalizable} generates two sets of Gaussians for appearance and expression, respectively, and adds a neural renderer to enhance details.
+GAGAvatar~\cite{chu2024generalizable} generates two sets of Gaussians for appearance and expression, and adds a neural renderer to enhance details.
 LAM~\cite{he2025lam} initializes Gaussians on FLAME~\cite{li2017learning} vertices and generates Gaussian attributes by querying image features through a transformer.
 However, trained on large monocular video datasets~\cite{xie2022vfhq, zhu2022celebv}, which rarely contain frames of the side and back of the head, these methods generally fail when the rendering viewpoint significantly differs from the input view.
-On the contrary, by combining full-head priors from a pretrained 3D GAN~\cite{an2023panohead} with the input image features, our method can support renderings in 360$^{\circ}$.
+Avat3r~\cite{kirschstein2025avat3r} and FastGHA~\cite{ji2026fastgha} leverage multi-view inputs and Vision Transformers to infer multi-view correspondence for high-quality reconstruction.
+On the contrary, we aim for 360$^{\circ}$ renderings from a single image.
+Recent FlexAvatar~\cite{kirschstein2025flexavatar} unifies training across monocular and multi-view datasets with learnable data source tokens, enabling the creation of complete 3D heads.
+In contrast, we directly inpaint the incomplete input local UV-space features with full-head priors from a pretrained 3D GAN~\cite{an2023panohead}, thus generating complete UV Gaussian attribute maps for full-head modeling.